Venezuelan bolívar: Sovereign bolívar

 On 20 August 2018, the Maduro government launched the new sovereign bolívar currency, with Bs.S 1 worth Bs.F 100,000.
 New coins in denominations of 50 céntimos and Bs.S 1, and new banknotes in denominations of Bs.S 2, Bs.S 5, Bs.S 10, Bs.S 20, Bs.S 50, Bs.S 100, Bs.S 200 and Bs.S 500 were introduced.
 Under the country's official fixed exchange rate to the US dollar the new currency was devalued by roughly 95% compared to the old hard bolívar.
 The day was declared a bank holiday to allow the banks to adjust to the new currency.
 Initially, during a transition period the sovereign bolívar was to be run alongside the hard bolívar.
 However, from the start of the transition, on 20 August, hard bolívar notes of Bs.F 500 and less could not be used; only deposited at banks.

-Concurrently with the release of the new currency, the minimum wage was raised to Bs.S 1,800 per month, a 33-fold increase, and sales tax increased from 12% to 16%.
+Concurrently with the release of the new currency, the minimum wage was raised to Bs.S 1,800 per month, a 33-fold increase, and the standard value-added tax rate was hiked from 12% to 16%.

-Additionally, the sovereign bolívar is supposed to have a fixed exchange rate to the petro cryptocurrency, with a rate of Bs.S 3,600 to one petro; a peg of petro and sovereign bolívar was announced by Maduro as early as August 2018.
-The petro is supposedly tied to the price of a barrel of oil (about US$60 in August 2018).
-As of the end of August 2018, there is no evidence that the cryptocurrency is being traded.
-Petro is regarded by many as a scam.
+Additionally, the sovereign bolívar was supposed to have a fixed exchange rate to the petro cryptocurrency, with a rate of Bs.S 3,600 to one petro; a peg of petro and sovereign bolívar was announced by Maduro as early as August 2018.
+The petro was supposedly tied to the price of a barrel of oil (about US$60 in August 2018).
+As of the end of August 2018, there was no evidence that the cryptocurrency was being traded.
+Petro was regarded by many as a scam.

+On January 15, 2024, Petro was shut down and any remaining holdings were liquidated.